shiki-ta/shiki-ta.github.io/_pages/about.md

 [![arXiv](https://img.shields.io/badge/arXiv-2410.16722-b31b1b.svg?style=flat-square)](https://arxiv.org/abs/2410.16722)

-I finished this work in 2023 when I was an undergraduate Student intern in the Department of Data Science and Statistics.
+I finished this work in 2023 when I was an undergraduate student intern in the Department of Data Science and Statistics.
 </div>
 </div>